 That focus on accuracy, combined with life events, contributed to the length of time it took to write the book.

 “A great deal of research was put into it,” Bjorge said.
 “You research a topic and you put in two or three paragraphs, and it becomes a long process when you try to make sure that you’re well-researched, and I did.”

 The book follows a 17-year-old girl, Eva Kelly, whose two brothers are sent to fight in World War II.
 Meanwhile, Eva is at home in New Ulm, where some 200 enemy prisoners of war are being held.

 Sixty years later, Eva’s story — told through her journals — unfolds before her adult granddaughter, Claire Beaudine, who is called to New Ulm when Eva suffers a stroke.

 The story takes multiple turns as it shifts from the World War II era to present day.
-In all of it, Bjorge said she wanted to be as accurate as possible — to the point of researching the geological changes of the Cottonwood River, which winds through New Ulm, and what the weather was like in New Ulm in December 1943.
+And in all of it, Bjorge said, she wanted to be as accurate as possible — to the point of researching the geological changes of the Cottonwood River, which winds through New Ulm, and what the weather was like in New Ulm in December 1943.

 Bjorge said she spent long hours researching the history of POWs who were sent to a camp in what is now Flandrau State Park near New Ulm, where cabins in which the POWs were housed still stand.

 “I researched all of that.
 I researched the German side … their weapons, their military.
 And I researched the home front,” Bjorge said.
 “Part of the twist (in the story) is the river.
 So you even research … how erosion and land management changed the flow.
 It just becomes so in depth, even for a very small part of it, it’s part of the story.

 “And then you want the story that carries all of that together and is entertaining,” she added.